isabella232/veavy-code/docs/apps/posts-app.md

-# FILES APP
+# POSTS/FEEDS APP

-## How to invoke the files app?
+## How to invoke the Posts/Feeds app?

 ### Prerequisites
 1. Enter the weavy javascript endpoint url in settings
 1. Enter the spaces key in settings
 1. Enter the mail id in settings
-1. Enter the files space key in settings
+1. Enter the posts/feeds space key in settings

-### Invocation of the Files App
+### Invocation of the Posts/Feeds App

 1. Click "Start Debugging" from the Run Menu or F5
    ![vscode-start-debugging](../images/vscode-debug.png)